THAILAND (Update 04/04/2023)

 At the international airport or Thailand border gates:

-- The travelers who arrive by land using a border pass will only be allowed to stay no longer than three days within the specified areas.
+• Travelers who arrive by land using a border pass can only stay no longer than three days within the specified areas.

 During the Stay

-While in Thailand, both vaccinated and unvaccinated/not fully vaccinated travelers are advised to strictly follow health and safety standards.
+While in Thailand, both vaccinated and unvaccinated/not fully vaccinated travelers are advised to follow health and safety standards strictly.
 Travelers who are experiencing COVID-like symptoms should get tested.
-If the results are positive, they must get the appropriate medical treatment.
+If the results are positive, they must contact the appropriate medical treatment.

 LAOS (Update 26/12/2022)

-Laos announced that COVID-19 vaccination proof and Rapid Antigen Test (ATK) for unvaccinated travellers would no longer be required to enter the country.
-Travellers will not be required to show their proof of vaccination or Covid-19 test results at any international airport, land border crossing, or port of entry in Laos.
+Laos announced that COVID-19 vaccination proof and Rapid Antigen Test (ATK) for unvaccinated travelers would no longer be required to enter the country.
+Travelers will not be required to show proof of vaccination or Covid-19 test results at any international airport, land border crossing, or port of entry in Laos.

 Visas and Entry Requirement

-- Citizens of countries with a visa waiver scheme will be able to visit Laos without requesting a visa.
+• Citizens of countries with a visa waiver scheme can visit Laos without requesting a visa.

-- Additionally, be aware that airlines will now only allow boarding of flights to and from Laos if you have two blank pages in your passport.
+• Additionally, airlines will now only allow boarding of flights to and from Laos if you have two blank pages in your passport.

 Procedure upon arrival

 The procedure upon arrival is similar to how it was before the pandemic.
-All travellers will need to obtain the visa on arrival (unless they have an E-visa), collect their luggage and enjoy their holiday!
+All travelers must obtain the visa on arrival (unless they have an E-visa), collect their luggage, and enjoy their holiday!

 Any questions about these regulations?
 Contact our sales team directly for support!